enthusiasticgeek/gstreamer-rtsp-ssl-example/README.md

 https://github.com/mndar/tlsinteraction

-For this example I am using self signed certificates.
+I am using self signed certificates for this example.

 ## In order to run this example